Catiline: Consular elections of 64 BC

 Catiline's candidacy at the consular elections in 64 BC was accepted.
 Also standing for the consulship that year were Cicero and Gaius Antonius Hybrida; the three were the only candidates with a realistic chance of winning.
-Catiline, bankrolled by Caesar and Crassus, distributed large bribes; after a bill against electoral bribery was defeated, Cicero gave In toga candida, a speech full of invective attacking Catiline and Antonius.
-Antonius and Catiline were allies during the election and attempted to beat Cicero.
-Their strategy, however, was unsuccessful.
+Catiline, bankrolled by Caesar and Crassus, distributed large bribes; after a bill against electoral bribery was defeated, Cicero gave In Toga Candida, a speech full of invective attacking Catiline and Antonius.
 Cicero was carried unanimously and Antonius narrowly defeated Catiline.

-This was also the year that Gaius Julius Caesar was president of the standing court on assassinations.
-His willingness – along with Cato the Younger in the treasury demanding repayment of loans from the civil wars – to pursue the beneficiaries of the Sullan civil war may have swayed voters away from supporting Catiline.
+This was also the year that Gaius Julius Caesar was president of the permanent court on assassinations.
+His willingness – along with Cato the Younger as urban quaestor demanding repayment of loans from the civil wars – to pursue the beneficiaries of the Sullan civil war may have swayed voters against Catiline.
 This may also have been reinforced by timely conviction of Catiline's maternal uncle on charges of murder during the proscriptions.
-After the consular elections, Catiline was brought up on charges of murdering people during the proscriptions, perhaps of Gratidianus.
+After the consular elections, Catiline was again prosecuted, this time for murder during the proscriptions, perhaps of Gratidianus.
 Prosecuted by Lucius Lucceius or possibly Caesar, Catiline was again acquitted when a number of former consuls spoke in his defence.
-There is no evidence that Caesar affected Catiline's acquittal.
+There is no evidence that Caesar effected Catiline's acquittal.